hasssanitman/sub-product-generator/README.md

 color.length * size.length * sleeve.length
       3      *      4      *       2      = 24

+total_number_of_quality = 24
+last_qulity_counter = 24

 Then you must create an array that has the number of empty array items obtained.
 In this example, 24 empty arrays in one array.

 After that, you have to make a loop from the main array.
+You need three counters: where, counter, round_of_game where = length of result array (in our case it's 24)

+In each execution of the loop, you have a property that contains values.

+Check if the values exist then calculate the value of the other 2 counters (counter and round_of_game).

+counter indicates how many times a value should be printed in each round. its amount is obtained according to this formula: counter = last_qulity_counter / [length of vals]

+round_of_game indicates how many rounds each value should be printed.And its amount is obtained according to this formula: round_of_game = total_number_of_quality / (counter * [length of vals])

+Now you need to create a loop that runs as long as the round_of_game and prints the values as many counters in each run.

+After that the last_qulity_counter must be cahnge to the counter value, and the where value reset to 0.